Apply Online: Transfer Students

 An applicant seeking admission as a transfer student will be eligible to enroll at Marquette Law School if he/she:

-- is enrolled in an ABA-accredited law school where he/she has completed one year (two full semesters) of law school in a J.D. program;
+- is enrolled in an ABA-accredited law school where he/she has completed the first year (two full semesters) of law school in a J.D. program;

 - is in good standing and eligible to continue at that law school; and

 - has been offered admission by the Admissions Committee after evaluation of the complete transfer application, and has submitted the required tuition deposit.

 All materials relating to admission or the Law School application, once submitted, become property of Marquette University Law School and will not be returned.
 The following items must be submitted to the Office of Admissions:

 - Completed online application;

 - Descriptive statements(s) regarding affirmative response(s) to character and fitness questions, if applicable;